Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/DevOps_Phase02.md

 about: This issue template is for DevOps phase 02
 ---
 Feel free to answer in Persian

 - What is a protocol?
   `[ANSWER]`
 - Why computer networks architecture is layered?
   `[ANSWER]`
-- How your national code and a computer's MAC adress are similiar?
+- How your national code and a computer's MAC address are similar?
   `[ANSWER]`
 - How ARP works?
 Why do we need it?
   `[ANSWER]`
-- How computers that are not in a subnet comminucate with each other? explain.
+- How computers that are not in a subnet communicate with each other? explain.
   `[ANSWER]`
 - What is the importance of TCP and why a two-way handshake won't work for it?
   `[ANSWER]`